torryatco/Basilica/readme.md

 ## Homework

 Create separate popovers for each button in the navigations.
 The popovers should each have different messages.

-## Midterm

-Copy the `other/homework` folder from the previous section (Flexnav) into a stand alone project.

-- `index.html` is your starting point
-- `index-done.html` the goal
-- edit `index.html` so it matches the goal
-- try not to copy directly, use `index-done.html` only when you get stuck

-One task you will have to perform is not in the `index-done.html` file.
-Using the notes in Basilica:

-- add an empty div to the page
-- use JavaScript to change the content of the div when the user clicks on the tabs

-Make sure to create a local Git repo.

-When you are done push your local repo to Github and use Netlify to deploy your assignment.

-Send me a link to the Github repo as well as the Netlify site

 ## Reading